 Prevention and vaccination

-Vaccination is carried out with "Varilrix" or "Okavax" vaccines (they are live attenuated vaccines).
+Vaccination is carried out with Varilrix or Okavax vaccines (they are live attenuated vaccines).

 Vaccination takes place according to the following scheme:

-• "Okavax" - 0.5 ml (one dose) at a time for children who have reached the age of 12 months;
+• "Okavax" - 0.5 ml (one dose) at a time for children over 12 months of age;

 • "Varilrix" - 0.5 ml (one dose) twice with an interval of 2 - 2.5 months.